SPIRITS OF THE MOUNTAINS

 Over the years I had heard accounts from a few Peruvians friends of their experiences with the Apus.

-Aquiles recounted a story on the first night that we met of how his mother was a severe skeptic until she invited “El Papa”, the Priest, to her house in the countryside where she knew no tricks could be played.
+Aquiles, one of the greatest loves of my life, recounted a story about the Apus on the first night we met.
+He told me about how his mother was a skeptic until she invited “El Papa”, the Andean Priest, to her house in the countryside where she knew no tricks could be played.
 Once they called upon the Apus, the sound of wings flapping came from high above them and then landed on the table with thud.
 In the darkness the Apus asked his mother what her tears were for.
-Aquiles who was holding her hand didn’t know that she was crying.
-In the end the Apus consoled her by producing the treasured rock of her deceased husband.
+Aquiles who was holding her hand, said he didn’t know that she was crying.
+In the end, the Apus consoled her by producing the treasured rock of her deceased husband.
 His story gave me chills.

 Another friend recounted the sound of Apus flipping off beer caps and devouring food that had been given as offerings, but when the light was switched on at the end of the ceremony, all beer caps were intact and the food untouched.
 Strange.

 I’d dreamt of this moment for years and it had finally come.
 Oswaldo, Olimpia, and I stood outside in the sunshine waiting.
-Finally the door opened and an old woman came out wearing a big traditional skirt and a white top hat with two long braids cascading down her back tied together at her waist.
-To me she appeared to be in her mid to late 80s and moved at a snails pace down the stairs and then disappeared down the street.
+Finally the door opened and an elderly woman came out wearing a big traditional skirt and a white top hat with two long braids cascading down her back tied together at her waist.
+She appeared to be in her mid to late 80s and moved at a snails pace down the stairs and then disappeared down the street.
 Our turn had come.

 The room was small, dark and made of adobe, with pictures and paintings of Jesus, Mary, saints and angels.
 Crucifixes hung all around and on the floor were big vases full of beautiful arrangements of flowers, offerings from previous visitors.
 Beside the chair where Cesar sat was a wooden table acting as an altar covered with more bouquets of flowers, bottles of coca cola, beer, candles and incense.